fabkury/ndc_map/README.md

 #### License
 All contents of this repository are under an Attribution-ShareAlike-NonCommercial 4.0 International license.
 Please see details at http://creativecommons.org/licenses/by-nc-sa/4.0/.

-#### Do you have pre-made NDC-to-drug class maps?
-If you do not know the R programming language or can't run this script yourself for any reason, but need an NDC-to-drug class map for your project, I can offer you two options.
-One, see the folder "FDA NDC Database File with ATC4."
-The CSV files in there contain all NDCs from the FDA database (https://www.fda.gov/drugs/drug-approvals-and-databases/national-drug-code-directory) with their classes, as indicated by the folder and file names. **Notice, however, that this file does *not* contain all NDCs you may find in a given dataset, because the NDC Directory does _not_ contain all NDCs that ever existed.**
-Two, I can run the script for you if you are able to send me your list of NDCs.
-Over time many people have approached me with such request, as well as their questions about working with NDCs and drug classes.
-Contact me at 191206@kury.dev.

 #### Contact the author
 Please feel free to contact me about this work!
 Reading and using someone else's code can become so much easier after a quick conversation.